Using rjuliabugs: Setup and Troubleshooting

 On macOS/Linux:

-Open your shell configuration file (e.g.,.bashrc
+Open your shell configuration file (e.g.,.bashrc,.zshrc) with a text editor:or

 Add the following line at the end of the file: